grinnell-cs/csc151-dh/_eboards/eboard11-3.md

   just called you by name).
 * Evening tutors are available 7--10 p.m.
 Sunday through Thursday as well as 3--5 p.m. on Sunday.
-    * But not for SoLAs.
 * Mentor sessions are Wednesday, 8--9 p.m., Sunday 4--5 p.m., Monday 8--9 p.m.
-    * No Mentor Session tonight.

 ### Upcoming work